German invasion of the Netherlands: German strategy and forces

 During the many changes in the operational plans for Fall Gelb the idea of leaving the Fortress Holland alone, just as the Dutch hoped for, was at times considered.
 The first version of 19 October 1939 suggested the possibility of a full occupation if conditions were favourable.
 In the version of 29 October it was proposed to limit the transgression to a line south of Venlo.
-In the Holland-Weisung (Holland Directive) of 15 November it was decided to conquer the entire south, but in the north to advance no further than the Grebbe Line, and to occupy the Frisian Isles.
-Hermann Göring insisted on a full conquest as he needed the Dutch airfields against Britain; also he was afraid the Entente might reinforce Fortress Holland after a partial defeat and use the airfields to bomb German cities and troops.
+In the Holland-Weisung (Holland Directive) of 15 November it was decided to conquer the entire south, but in the north to advance no further than the Grebbe Line, and to occupy the Frisian Islands.
+Hermann Göring insisted on a full conquest, for he needed the Dutch airfields against Britain; also, he was afraid that the Entente might reinforce Fortress Holland after a partial defeat and use the airfields to bomb German cities and troops.
 Another rationale for complete conquest was that, as the fall of France itself could hardly be taken for granted, it was for political reasons seen as desirable to obtain a Dutch capitulation, because a defeat might well bring less hostile governments to power in Britain and France.
 A swift defeat would also free troops for other front sectors.

 Though it was thus on 17 January 1940 decided to conquer the whole of the Netherlands, few units could be made available for this task.
 The main effort of Fall Gelb would be made in the centre, between Namur and Sedan, France.
-The attack on central Belgium was only a feint — and the attack on Fortress Holland only a side show of this feint.
+The attack on central Belgium was only a feint—and the attack on Fortress Holland only a sideshow of this feint.
 Although both the 6th and 18th Army were deployed on the Dutch border, the first, much larger, force would move south of Venlo to Belgium, leaving just the 18th Army under General Georg von Küchler to defeat the Dutch main force.
 Of all German armies to take part in the operation, this was by far the weakest.
 It contained only four regular infantry divisions (the 207th, 227th, 254th and 256th Infantry Division), assisted by three reserve divisions (208th, 225th, and 526th Infantry Division) that would not take part in the fighting.
 Six of these divisions were "Third Wave" units only raised in August 1939 from territorial Landwehr units.
 They had few professional officers and little fighting experience apart from those who were World War I veterans.
 Like the Dutch Army, most soldiers (88%) were insufficiently trained.
 The seventh division was the 526th Infantry Division, a pure security unit without serious combat training.
 The German divisions, with a nominal strength of 17,807 men, were fifty percent larger than their Dutch counterparts and possessed twice their effective firepower, but even so the necessary numerical superiority for a successful offensive was simply lacking.